korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_16_InputOutputFiles/README.md

 about any problems that occur during the operation.
 I'll start out typing `Files.r`, and wait for IntelliJ to list the method names.
-What I want you to see here is, that there isn't a _rename_ method on **Files**.
+What I want you to see here is that there isn't a _rename_ method on **Files**.
 Instead, I need to use the _move_ method, so I'll back out that _r_, and finish with a _move_ method call,